The Earth is just too small and fragile a basket for the human race to keep all its eggs in.

 Robert A. Heinlein.

-timescale on that is fairly forgiving: we can reasonably expect to get away
+Thankfully, the timescale on that is fairly forgiving: we can reasonably expect

-with somewhere between many millions and a large fraction of a milliard of
+to get away with somewhere between many millions and a large fraction of a

-years before the next time our home planet gets smacked; and its two closest
+milliard of years before the next time our home planet gets smacked; and its two

-neighbours (Mars and Venus) are about as safe.
-All the same, we know the
+closest neighbours (Mars and Venus) are about as safe.
+All the same, we know

 That, in itself, is a strong argument for establishing autonomous habitats as far afield as we can.
 They need to be autonomous so that a catastrophe which takes out some will still leave the rest viable.
 They need to be far-flung so that no catastrophe can catch all of them.
 Ultimately, we know the star we call Sun will blow its gaskets: that'll take several milliards of years yet, but we're sure it'll happen.
 Life won't survive that unless it's made it out at least as far as the Kuiper belt – a mess of comets and random debris left over from the formation of our solar system, far out beyond the orbit of even Pluto.
 We don't need to worry about that for a while yet; but we do need to bear it in mind in our long-term planning.